Eggplant parmigiana, or melanzane alla parmigiana, is a gorgeous Italian casserole dish adored for its rich flavors and comforting texture.

 OTHER INGREDIENTS

-• cups (5 ounces) Parmigiano Reggiano finely grated – or non-dairy parmesan
+• cups (5 ounces) parmesan finely grated.
+We recommend Parmigiano Reggiano or Grana Padano.
+Substitute non-dairy parmesan.

-• cups (10 ounces) mozzarella grated or chopped – or non-dairy cheese
+• cups (10 ounces) mozzarella grated or chopped.
+Substitute non-dairy cheese.

 • cups basil leaves fresh